bmkuter/EC601/Project_2/README.md

 Results are mixed, with results ranging from farmers markets to calls for political action.
 To fix this, as the goal of the project is to find beer releases, I have hardcoded breweries.
 This theoretically makes it harder to find new releases, but also curated lists have their benefits.
 I have also removed the retweet filter, once more enabling retweets.
 My thinking is that these could help lead to discovery through sentiment analysis.

 To return the results to the user, a simple GUI is being created through Tkinter.
 These results will be ordered through a tuple-list sorting function found on geeksforgeeks, which was slightly altered to invert the search order.

+After sorting, the username is paired with the user_id through a dictionary and original query parameters.
+This information, as well as the various scores and original text, are packed into a tuple.
+This is then printed through to my simple gui.

+I decided it would be good to add a hyperlink back to the original tweet.
+To do this, I created another list for the original tweet IDs from the JSON, and appended these to the tuple for each tweet.
+I then created a generic twitter url ("http://www.twitter.com/anyuser/status/{}".format(x[4])) that would take each ID and format into the proper URL.
+I then used a tkinter-related function found on tutorialspoint to insert hyperlinks into text fields instead of labels.